Rated 4.9 out of 23603 reviews

 Age and Function

-• It may simply be time to update non-functioning, obsolete, and/or poised-to-failed plumbing.
+• It may simply be time to update non-functioning, obsolete, and/or poised-to-fail plumbing.
 This is often the case with homes that have seen many decades of use.

 • But not all newer homes are exempt; poor workmanship, improperly installed plumbing, and/or bad materials can make a house an excellent candidate for repiping well before its prime.

-• Investing now in your home’s plumbing system may save you thousands in property damage later.
+• Investing now in your home’s plumbing system may save you thousands in property damage costs later.

 Damage